maseh90/CS329masonHARTWEGER/README.md

 SECTION 2: How the Creature's Brain is Generated

+SECTION 3: Genotypes Encoding Phenotypes

-SECTION 3: How the Creatures are Evolved
+SECTION 4: How the Creatures are Evolved

-SECTION 4: Examples of Evolution
+SECTION 5: Examples of Evolution

-SECTION 5: Results of Evolution
+SECTION 6: Results of Evolution

-SECTION 6: Room for Improvement
+SECTION 7: Room for Improvement

-SECTION 7: Instructions for Running
+SECTION 8: Instructions for Running

-SECTION 8: References and Source Material
+SECTION 9: References and Source Material

 ## 1. <ins>How the Creatures are Built</ins>